dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 While the first definition handles value being None or a string, the second definition not only assumes it is a string but that it is a name of a folder in the current directory.
-In some sense the model “knows” that the value parameter is Optional at step 104000, but “forgets” it during further training.
+In some sense the model “knows” that the value parameter is nullable at step 104000, but “forgets” it during further training.
 It regains the ability to pass the test at several points during training, but by the end of training, it’s back to treating `value` as if it was always a string.